Joanna Masel

 Research Interests:

 I study foundational questions in evolutionary theory, by building toy models to incorporate mechanistic phenomena within population genetic models, and by applying model insights to bioinformatic data.
-Two of my central research interests are i) the robustness and evolvability of biological systems, and ii) how best to describe fitness in a density-dependent and frequency-dependent world.
-Specific systems include prions, evolutionary capacitance, the evolution of error rates, and the birth of protein-coding sequences from non-coding DNA.
-I am especially interested in the error-prone nature of molecular (eg transcription, translation, folding) and other developmental processes.
-Errors in the present can mimic future mutations, and so when selection against the consequences of present errors is strong, this changes the distribution of possible mutations in ways that can have profound consequences.
-I am also interested in the tension between relative and absolute contests.
+Some of my central research interests are i) the robustness and evolvability of biological systems, ii) how best to describe fitness in a density-dependent and frequency-dependent world, iii) how does evolution work under high deleterious mutation rates, and iv) how proteins evolve, from the origin of translation ~4 billion years ago to recent de novo gene birth.

 Selected Publications: